Last updated: July 2, 2025

 How to apply for a transfer

-If you would like to apply for spring 2025, please make sure that youÌýsatisfy all of the minimum admission requirements for a transfer.
-Please wait for all unofficial grade information to become available for your courses before you submit the formÌýif you are currently completing an academic term.
+If you would like to apply for fall 2025, please make sure that youÌýsatisfy all the minimum admission requirements for a transfer.
+Please wait for all unofficial grades to become available for your latest courses before submitting a transfer request.

 To apply for a transfer, complete ourÌýform.
-Applications are due on Thursday, May 1.
-Decisions will be made for spring 2025 before May 16 - the last day to add courses for the term.Ìý
+Applications are due on Tuesday, September 2.
+Decisions will be made for fall 2025 before September 16 - the last day to add courses for the term.Ìý

 Questions?